ykwei7/Track-O/docs/UserGuide.md

 ### After your lesson
 1. To add in the fees of this lesson, run `payment 1 lesson/1`.
 This will add in the total fees of the first lesson.
-Since the rate was `$30` per hour over 2 hours, the final fees adds up to `$60.00`.
+Since the rate was `$30` per hour over 2 hours, the total adds up to `$60.00`.
-2. To add in any remarks for the lesson, run `remark 1 r/Good Progress!` and this set the comments `Good Progress!` under the remarks for John.
+2. To add in any remarks for the lesson, run `remark 1 r/Good Progress!` and this set the comments `Good Progress!` under John's remarks.
-3. If you have collected the fees for this lesson, run `payment 1 receive/` and this resets the payment value to `0.00`, the pay-by date used in step 4 under [Before your lesson](#before-your-lesson), and updates John's last paid date to today's date.
+3. If you have collected the fees for this lesson, run `payment 1 receive/` and this resets the payment value to `0.00`, removes the pay-by date used in step 4 under [Before your lesson](#before-your-lesson), and updates John's last paid date to today's date.
 4. Now run `get 1`.
 If you performed all the steps correctly, the application should look like this.

 <img src="john_2_ug.png" width="95%"/>

 ### Managing your payments
-1. To view the payment details of John, run `payment 1`.
-This shows us the existing payment details of John.
+1. To view John's payment details, run `payment 1`.
+This shows us John's existing payment details.
 2. To manually overwrite the payment amount John owes, run `payment 1 amount/100`.
 This sets the amount owed by John to `$100.00`.
 3. To receive the payment and set the next date to pay by in the same command, run `payment 1 receive/05-02-2022`.